heitor120/heitor120/README.md

 - **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
 - **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
-- **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]
+- **Content Creation:** [e.g., Developing new tutorials on data visualisation for my YouTube channel.]

 ## 🌱 Currently Learning